Vanals/Bank_teach_test/README.md

 Tech test training from makers Academy.
 Language chosen : Javascript.

-This tech-test challenge was to create a Bank script where a user can deposit and withdraw money and get an account statement of all the transfers.
+This tech-test challenge was to create a Bank script where a user can deposit, withdraw money and get an account statement for all the transfers.

 ![Bank_Script](https://image.ibb.co/f1Swrb/Screen_Shot_2018_01_03_at_11_47_31.png)